Salvador Pleyto

 Salvador Aquino Pleyto Sr. (born March 22, 1942), popularly known as Ador Pleyto, is a Filipino politician, engineer, and executive currently serving as the representative of the 6th district of Bulacan in the House of Representatives of the Philippines since 2022.
-He is a member of the Lakas–CMD party and previously served as Undersecretary of the Department of Public Works and Highways (DPWH).
+He is a member of the Partido Federal ng Pilipinas party and previously served as Undersecretary of the Department of Public Works and Highways (DPWH).

 Early life and education

 Salvador Aquino Pleyto Sr. was born on March 22, 1942, in Santa Maria, Bulacan, Philippines.
 He earned his Bachelor of Science in Engineering degree from the University of the Philippines Diliman.

 Engineering career

 Pleyto serves as the president and CEO of S.A.
 Pleyto Construction Corporation.

 Political career

 Pleyto served as Undersecretary of the Department of Public Works and Highways (DPWH), where he was involved in major infrastructure projects across the Philippines.

 Pleyto began his political career in 2022 when he was elected as the representative of the newly created 6th district of Bulacan under the PDP–Laban party.
 He later switched to the Lakas–CMD party.
 As a congressman, he has focused on infrastructure development, public works, and local governance.
 He has also called for a new act replacing the Building Code of the Philippines.
 He was re-elected in 2025.
+He switched to the ruling Partido Federal ng Pilipinas in 2026.